 Looking for creative and budget friendly small kitchen makeover ideas?
 We’re here to help!
 Updating a small kitchen is a great opportunity to get more utility out of the space.
 And, because you’re not working with a lot of square footage, it’s also possible to make big changes without needing a big budget.
-Read our tips below and take on a quick kitchen makeover that will offer a simple but major transformation.
+Read our tips below for small kitchen improvement ideas that will offer a simple, but major transformation.

-How to Do a DIY Kitchen Makeover on a Budget
+How to Do a DIY Kitchen Updates on a Budget

-Move over HGTV, these tips will help you do a DIY kitchen makeover on a budget—no contractor required.
+Move over HGTV, these tips will help you with your DIY kitchen updates on a budget—no contractor required.

 - Install under-cabinet lighting

 Let there be light!
 Under-cabinet lighting strips and press-on LEDs are a super quick way to light up your counter space and get more visibility when you’re cooking.
 And while traditional, professionally installed under-cabinet lighting can run in the thousands of dollars, these options are cheap to purchase and a cinch to install.